Numilani/mc-server-watch/README.md

-#mc-server-watch
+# mc-server-watch
 A simple tool that uses the mcsrvstat.us API to generate emails based on a watchlist.
+Just something I threw together basically overnight.

 ## Usage